AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/merkury-enterprise-identity-resolution.md

 the folderPath as folder/subfolder to ensure that file exploration starts at subfolder as opposed to subsubfolder/abc.csv.

-**Connect Merkury to Platform**
+## Connect Merkury to Platform

-The documentation below provides information on how to connect Merkury to Adobe Experience Platform using APIs or the user interface:
+The documentation below provides information on how to connect Merkury to Experience Platform using the user interface.

-**Create Merkury source connection in the UI**
+## Create Merkury source connection in the UI

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial